vespa-engine/documentation/en/xgboost.md

   ]}
 ]
 ```
-Notice the `split` attribute which represents the feature name.
-The above model was produced using the XGBoost python api:
+Notice the `split` attribute which represents the Vespa feature name.
+The `split` feature must resolve to a Vespa
+[rank feature](reference/rank-features.html) defined in the [document schema](schemas.html).
+The feature can also
+be user defined features (for example using [functions](https://docs.vespa.ai/en/ranking-expressions-features.html#function-snippets)).

+The above model JSON was produced using the XGBoost Python api with a regression objective:

 ```python
 #!/usr/local/bin/python3